Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 that two-dimensional geographic distance ${\bf{h}}$ can be reduced to one-dimensional Euclidean distance $h$.

-Once the model has been defined its parameters must be estimated from the data.
+Once the model has been defined, its parameters must be estimated from the data.
 These are the regression coefficients of the trend (when applicable) and the parameters of the variance-covariance structure of the stochastic residual.
 Commonly used estimation methods are least